Which of the following correctly lists the order of the main subt... | Study Prep in Pearson+

 Step 1: Understand the structure of a multi-step income statement.
 A multi-step income statement separates operating revenues and expenses from non-operating items, providing a detailed view of a company's financial performance.

 Step 2: Identify the key subtotals in the multi-step income statement.
-These typically include: Gross Profit, Operating Income, Income Before Taxes, and Net Income.
+These subtotals typically include Gross Profit, Operating Income, Income Before Taxes, and Net Income.

 Step 3: Define each subtotal: Gross Profit is calculated as Sales Revenue minus Cost of Goods Sold (COGS).
 Operating Income is derived by subtracting operating expenses from Gross Profit.
-Income Before Taxes is calculated by adding or subtracting non-operating items (e.g., interest income or expense) to/from Operating Income.
-Finally, Net Income is determined by subtracting income tax expense from Income Before Taxes.
+Income Before Taxes includes non-operating items like interest and gains/losses, and Net Income is the final profit after deducting taxes.

-Step 4: Arrange the subtotals in the correct order as they appear on the multi-step income statement: Gross Profit, Operating Income, Income Before Taxes, and Net Income.
+Step 4: Recognize the correct order of these subtotals.
+The sequence is logical: Gross Profit comes first as it represents the initial profitability from sales.
+Operating Income follows, showing profitability from core operations.
+Income Before Taxes accounts for all revenues and expenses, and Net Income is the final result after taxes.

 Watch next